GaryCooper-pm/gc_first-project/README.md

 My wife Clare and daughters Grace and Emily for their patience and allowing me to work evenings and weekends on my project.

 My business partner Damian for his support and belief in me.

+[Chris Williams](https://github.com/Chr15w1986) for taking the time to call me and talk through some of the issues I was having, thanks Chris, I owe you a case!

 [Brad Traversy](https://gist.github.com/bradtraversy) for his invaluable [Markdown Cheat Sheet](https://gist.github.com/bradtraversy/547a7bbf35ffba1561706e161a50b05a)